 Winter in Montana can be a very cold experience.
 Karl and I were in San Diego, Calif. in Nov 2014 and the first cold snap of the season came unexpectedly.
 It was an unexpected -17º F cold snap and we were in San Diego, there was nothing we could do.
 We had the inner greenhouse up and a heater in the greenhouse.
 But the power had gone off and no one was home to restart the heater.
 We just KNEW everything in the greenhouse was frozen solid.
 We were amazed when we checked the greenhouse when we returned – NOTHING had died!
 The tomato tops had wilted back, but that was the worst of the damage.

 So how did this happen and what did we have set up?

 The heat source for a Walipini style greenhouse is the earth.
 Our goal is to keep the heat from the earth in the greenhouse.
 To help keep that heat in we put up a inner greenhouse and keep it as air tight as possible.
 We also keep the plants against the back wall as much as possible.
 We built a pvc frame inside the greenhouse and put a layer of plastic on it. this inner greenhouse does not have to withstand Montana’s weather.
 All it needs to do is be as air tight as possible.

 Now, in addition to the back wall we work to help retain heat using several 55 gallon drums of water.
 The barrels are dark green to absorb the heat but do not let light in which stops algae growth.
 The water barrels have an additional benefit.
 We do not have running water in the greenhouse so we use the water from one of the tanks during the winter.
 We are always amazed at how little the plants need water in a closed system.

-Note: The image ‘zones’ are used in our RaspberryPi Greenhouse Monitoring System.
-More on that later.
+The image ‘zones’ are used in our Arduino Greenhouse Monitoring System.